gigascience/gigadb-website/docs/sop/UPDATE_VERSION.md

-# SOP: Update software version for gigadb website
+# SOP: Update software's major version for gigadb website

-This sop is about how to update software version for the gigadb website.
+This sop is about how to update software's major version for the gigadb website.
-The file `ops/configuration/variables/env-sample` stores the currently using version for the dev environment, while the file `.gitlab-ci.yml` stores the currently using version for the production environment, any changes in the version should be done in the correct file according to the requirement.
+The file `ops/configuration/variables/env-sample` stores the currently using version for the dev environment, while the file `.gitlab-ci.yml` stores the currently using version for the production environments, any changes in the version should be done in the correct file according to the requirement.

 ### Dev environment

-##### Update PostgreSQL engine and client version
+##### Update PostgreSQL engine and client majar version

 In `ops/configuration/variables/env-sample`, update the value of the variable `POSTGRES_VERSION`, for example:
 ```